Yield: 12 servings (at least)

-Place the soymilk, tofu, and sugar into the food processor, and process until very smooth, scraping down the sides of the bowl with a rubber spatula as needed.
-Add the melted chocolate, extracts, and a pinch of salt.
-Process for several minutes until smooth and fluffy, scraping down the sides of the bowl as necessary.
-Texture should be very thick and creamy and set-up almost immediately.
-Refrigerate for a bit before filling buche if necessary.
+Place tofu and sugar into food processor and process until very smooth, scraping down the sides of the bowl with a rubber spatula as needed.
+Add the melted chocolate, extracts, and a pinch salt.
+Process for several minutes until smooth, scraping down sides of bowl as necessary.
+Texture should be very thick and creamy.
+If too thin to hold it’s shape, process with two more ounces of tofu and/or refrigerate, covered, before filling buche.

 Vegan Mocha Buttercream Frosting

 1 tablespoon + 1 teaspoon instant coffee dissolved in about 2 teaspoons of water (I have also used a Starbucks espresso pod, torn open, and sprinkled in undissolved which works beautifully)